 Difficulty: Medium.
 There are no complicated stretches on the route, but the full round trip takes about 7- 8 hours, so you need to be in shape!

-Blue sky, sun drenched days, clean water, white sand beaches; those are all ingredients of most people’s idea of a perfect vacation.
+Blue sky, sun-drenched days, clean water, and white sand beaches – all ingredients of most people’s idea of a perfect vacation.
 Catalonia does offer all of these, from the southern part of the region to the French border.
-Whether you are the type who likes to expose your tanned abs on one of the city beaches or you prefer a more active interaction with the water, you can find your perfect spot of sand!
-Here we’ll focus on the fantastic Costa Brava, north of Barcelona, stretching to the French border.
-Besides sunbathing it is a great area for doing kiting, kayaking, windsurfing and we offer experiences like a Yacht charter or a full Costa Brava tour and sailing experience.
+Here we focus on the fantastic Costa Brava, north of Barcelona, stretching to the French border.
+Besides sunbathing, it is a great area for kite surfing, kayaking, and windsurfing and we offer experiences like a Yacht charter or a full Costa Brava tour and sailing experience.

 Only accessible by foot, leaving the car in nearby Sa Riera, this beach is another alternative for enjoying the sun and the beach with some elbow room.
-This is also a spot with highly favourable wind-conditions for kiting and windsurfing.
+This is also a spot with highly favourable wind conditions for kite and windsurfing.

 Barcelona is, naturally, “the great diva of Catalonia”, always drawing all the attention to itself.
 So, it is easy to ignore the virtues of its neighbours!
 Here are three cities that are worth hopping on the train for:

-Also located in the Tarragona region of Catalonia, Sitges is another lively coastal town that is well-known for hosting as annual international horror-film festival as well as being a favourite hot-spot for the gay community.
-The city is, in fact, welcoming to all visitors that enjoy walking the narrow streets, through historical neighbourhoods with white painted houses down to the white beaches.
+Also located in the Tarragona region of Catalonia, Sitges is another lively coastal town that is well-known for hosting as annual international horror-film festival as well as being a favourite hot spot for the gay community.
+The city is welcoming to all visitors who enjoy walking the narrow streets, through historical neighbourhoods with white-painted houses down to the white beaches.

-Thank you for joining us on this short round trip of Catalonia.
-If you like us to assist you in organising your Barcelona visit, please get in touch!
+Thank you for joining us on this short round trip to Catalonia.
+If you like us to assist you in organising your Barcelona visit, please get in touch.